RasaHQ/rasa/docs/user-guide/validate-files.rst

   rasa data validate

-The script above runs all the validations on your files.
+The script above runs most of the validations on your files.
 Here is the list of options to the script:

 .. program-output:: rasa data validate --help